NebulaUI/nebula/src/modules/Tabs/description.md

 Allows the rendered HTML tag to be overridden from the default `<div>`.

 #### `<Tabs.TabList />`
+* `spreadItems :bool [optional]`
+Spreads out the tabs so they take up an even amount of space.
 * `tag :String [optional]`
 Allows the rendered HTML tag to be overridden from the default `<div>`.